CopernicaMarketingSoftware/Documentation/SMTPeter/rest-send.md

 The above JSON instructs SMTPeter to not track bounces, but to use your envelope for messages that could not be delivered.
-Be aware that you must include an envelope address to receive bounces!
+Be aware that you must add an envelope address to the JSON too to receive bounces!

 With the optional "dsn" property you can further finetune what kind of Delivery Status Notification messages you want to receive.
 The "dsn" variable accepts a